netvl/picopickle/README.md

 ```

 This allows easy evolution of your data structures - you can always add an `Option`al field and the data serialized
-before the update will be deserialized correctly, putting a `None` into the new field.
+before this update will still be deserialized correctly, putting a `None` into the new field.

-If the field type is nested options:
+If an optional field again contains an option:

 ```scala
   case class A(x: Option[Option[Long]])
 ```

-then the "outer" option is serialized as described in the above paragraph while the inner option is serialized
+then the "outer" option is serialized as described in the above paragraph while the "inner" option is serialized
-as a possibly empty array:
+as a possibly empty array, just like options are serialized in other contexts:

 ```scala
   writeString(A(None))            shouldEqual """{}"""